dennisprangle/DistillingImportanceSampling/README.md

 * v2.0 is PyTorch code for version 4 of the arxiv paper
 * V2.1 has some minor modifications to plotting code
 * V2.2 is PyTorch code for version 5 of the arxiv paper
+* V2.3 is PyTorch code for version 6 of the arxiv paper

 ## Python package versions